 MFA: Master of Fine Arts

-The Department of Visual Art, School of Fine Arts is housed in the University Academic Center, a 44,000 square foot state of the art facility, which possesses fully equipped labs in printmaking, painting, drawing, ceramics, and sculpture as well as working studios for its full time art faculty.
+The Department of Visual Art, School of Fine Arts, is housed in the University Academic Center, a 44,000 square-feet, state-of-the-art facility which possesses fully equipped labs in printmaking, painting, drawing, ceramics and sculpture, as well as working studios for its full-time art faculty.
 This fusion of artist faculty members making art on campus fosters a closer creative community and an opportunity for graduates to fully engage with their faculty team.

-The Senior Director of Art Programs and Artist-in-Residence, Mr. Michael Collins, is a well-recognized artist and teacher who has shepherded the development of the Master of Fine Arts program since its inception in 2011.
-Exhibiting on the national and international level, Mr. Collins provides MFA graduate students, creative inspiration as well as practical experience in building a professional career.
+The senior director of Art Programs and artist-in-residence, Mr. Michael Collins, is a well-recognized artist and teacher who has shepherded the development of the Master of Fine Arts program since its inception in 2011.
+Exhibiting on the national and international level, Mr. Collins provides Studio Art (MFA) graduate students creative inspiration, as well as practical experience, in building a professional career.

-Artist/Curator-in-Residence, Jim Edwards, directs rotating exhibits by senior regional artists in our 1,100 square foot Contemporary Art Gallery.
-Mr. Edwards is the former co-curator of the Pop Exhibition at the Menil Collection, Houston and is a well known expert on Art of the American West and specifically Texas Art.
+Artist/curator-in-residence, Jim Edwards, directs rotating exhibits by senior regional artists in our 1,100-square-feet Contemporary Art Gallery.
+Mr. Edwards is the former co-curator of the Pop Exhibition at the Menil Collection, Houston, and is a well-known expert on Art of the American West, and specifically, Texas Art.

-Laura Kreft serves as Director, Graduate Programs, School of Fine Art.
-A printmaker and photographer, Ms. Kreft is also Director of the 1,000 square foot Fine Arts Museum.
-Both the Contemporary Art Gallery and the Fine Arts Museum allow MFA candidates to examine aspects of art history as well and contemporary art production in these dedicated spaces within the University Academic Center.
+Kathy Bilyeu serves as Coordinator of the Studio Arts Program, School of Fine Art.
+A painter and printmaker, Ms. Bilyeu is also director of the 1,000-square-feet Fine Arts Museum.
+Both the Contemporary Art Gallery and the Fine Arts Museum allow Studio Art (MFA) candidates to examine aspects of art history as well as contemporary art production in these dedicated spaces within the University Academic Center.

-Additional art faculty include Esther Delaquis-Baidoo, printmaking and painting, Hans Molzberger, ceramics and sculpture and Joel Stanulonis, drawing and painting.
+Additional art faculty members include Esther Delaquis-Baidoo, printmaking and painting, Hans Molzberger, ceramics and sculpture, and Joel Stanulonis, drawing and painting.

-Our fine Department Chair, Tiffany Bergeron, is a printmaker and teaches art history, both online and in the classroom, as well as studio courses to our undergraduate BA/BFA candidates
+Our department chair, Tiffany Bergeron, is a printmaker and teaches art history, both online and in the classroom, as well as studio courses to our undergraduate BA/BFA candidates.

-A number of excellent art adjuncts further enrich the program both with their teaching, studio visits and exhibition schedules.
-Outside art professionals in many technical areas are invited to campus to conduct MFA Workshops on a rotating basis.
+A number of excellent art adjuncts further enrich the program with their teaching, studio visits and exhibition schedules.
+Outside art professionals in many technical areas are invited to campus to conduct Studio Art (MFA) Workshops on a rotating basis.

-Our 60-hour MFA curriculum offers focused study in Painting, Drawing, Printmaking, Ceramics, and Sculpture.
-In addition to studio courses, graduate seminars in “Writing In the Arts”, “Gallery and Museum Practices” and “Thesis/Portfolio Development” as well as a sequential set of four art history courses, examining artists and related developments from the mid-1800’s to the present day, complete the MFA curriculum.
+Our 60-hour Studio Art (MFA) curriculum offers focused study in Painting, Drawing, Printmaking, Ceramics and Sculpture.
+In addition to studio courses, graduate seminars in “Writing In the Arts,” “Gallery and Museum Practices” and “Thesis/Portfolio Development,” as well as a sequential set of four art history courses, examining artists and related developments from the mid-1800s to the present day, complete the Studio Art (MFA) curriculum.

-In all, our MFA program as an excellent Christian alternative to larger programs in our nation, which have lost the focus of quality in many of the traditional areas of studio research.
-The graduate program at HBU is special environment for any MFA applicant seeking a critical and caring environment to complete their professional fine art training.
-Our creative and sharing environment between faculty and student alike offers a unique possibility for developing the skills needed for any artist seeking a life in the professional Fine Arts realm.
+In all, our Studio Art (MFA) program is an excellent Christian alternative to larger programs in our nation, which have lost the focus of quality in many of the traditional areas of studio research.
+The graduate program at HBU is a special environment for any Studio Art (MFA) applicant seeking a critical and caring environment to complete professional fine art training.
+Our creative and sharing environment between faculty and student alike offers a unique possibility for developing the skills needed for any artist seeking a life in the professional, Fine Arts realm.